What Explains the Variation in Estimates of Labour Supply Elasticities?

 Ruud A. De Mooij

-International Monetary Fund (IMF); CESifo (Center for Economic Studies and Ifo Institute for Economic Research); Oxford University Centre for Business Taxation
+International Monetary Fund (IMF); CESifo (Center for Economic Studies and Ifo Institute); Oxford University Centre for Business Taxation

 Daniel J. Van Vuuren